 Finally, it is not considered that renovation of the existing cottage has any material planning weight, as the existing cottage could be renovated without the need for an additional large dwelling on the proposed plot.
 Other than some general dilapidation to be expected of a property that has been vacant, there is no sufficient evidence presented to suggest that renovation of the existing cottage would be unusually prohibitive in regard to cost.
+It is further not considered that the proposed sustainability measures, short-term employment benefits of a new build and possibly improved site appearance, would outweigh the identified policy conflict.

-It is therefore concluded that the proposed dwelling would amount to an unsustainable form of development, contrary to Policies SS 1 and SS 2 of the adopted North Norfolk Core Strategy, and Paragraphs 78 and 79 of the NPPF.
+It is therefore concluded that the proposed dwelling would amount to an unsustainable form of development, contrary to Policies SS 1, SS 2 and SS 4 of the adopted North Norfolk Core Strategy, and Paragraphs 79 and 80 of the NPPF.